 A study of how people use and acquire knowledge with emphasis on how people perceive, think, remember, store information, solve problems, and acquire and use language.
+A weekly lab focuses on experimental techniques that have been used to examine mental processing.
 Prerequisite: PSYC101 or 180.